BLUE CROSS BLUE SHIELD (BCBS) ALABAMA – BARIATRIC SURGERY INSURANCE COVERAGE

 - Patients should have documentation that they have participated in a doctor-supervised weight loss program within the past 12 months.
 Patients may need to show proof of three, six, nine or 12 months of participation depending on their plan.

 - Patients must have documentation showing participation in non-surgical weight loss programs.
 These may include support programs such as Jenny Craig, Weight Watchers and more.

 - Patients will need to stop smoking at least eight weeks before surgery date.

-BCBS Alabama covers several bariatric procedures including the gastric sleeve or sleeve gastrectomy and the gastric bypass.
-These are the two most popular and effective procedures that we offer.
+BCBS Alabama covers several bariatric procedures including the gastric sleeve or sleeve gastrectomy and the gastric bypass and duodenal switch for BMI greater than 50.
+These are the most popular and effective procedures that we offer.
 Some patients will be candidates for Lap-Band surgery, which may also be covered by insurance.

-The procedures not yet covered by BCBS Alabama include the intragastric balloon, Lap-Band for lower BMI patients and any surgeries they consider experimental, such as the duodenal switch and mini gastric bypass.
+The procedures not yet covered by BCBS Alabama include the intragastric balloon, Lap-Band for lower BMI patients and any surgeries they consider experimental, such as the SIPS procedure and mini gastric bypass.

 If your primary procedure has failed, BCBS Alabama may cover a revision if the primary cause of failure is not a lifestyle consideration.
 Coverage for revisions may require additional documentation, so please contact our office.

 HELP!
 BARIATRIC SURGERY IS EXCLUDED FROM MY BCBS PLAN…WHAT DO I DO?

 Unfortunately, not every plan or group will include coverage for weight loss surgery, but that does not spell the end of your journey.
 There are financing and cash pay options that may suit your needs.
 If you do not have insurance for surgery, we ask that you call our office to learn more about how we can help you.
 You may also wish to contact the HR department at your workplace to see if they have incentives for weight loss and bariatric surgery.